For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 - The area includes multiple connected rooms

-- You want quicker recovery after heavy rain or seasonal spikes
+- You want quicker recovery after heavy rain or seasonal humidity spikes

 - Ceilings are higher than standard